domeccleston/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    forEach mutates an array.
+Map returns a new array.

 2. What is the difference between a function and a method?

+    A method is a function that is a property on an object

 3. What is closure?

+    The ability to access an outer function's scope from an inner function.

 4. Describe the four rules of the 'this' keyword.

+    Window binding: in the global scope, 'this' refers to the window or console object.

+    Implicit binding: when dot notation is used to invoke a function, 'this' is whatever is left of the dot

+    New binding: when a constructor function is used, 'this' refers to the specific instance of the object being created

+    Explicit binding: when call() or apply() are used, 'this' is explicitly defined.

 5. Why do we need super() in an extended class?